From the good old days at Nortel, when I lived through about 17 separate layoff scares. Number 18 got me, the advice is still solid though

-That was a comment I got from a former co-worker that I had a chance meeting with last night.
-Having worked in the world of High Tech for too long you learn how to deal with folks who make those kinds of comments to you, but it still unnerves you knowing how tenuous your career is sometimes.
+That was a comment I got from a former co-worker that I had a chance to meet with last night.
+Having worked in the world of High Tech for too long you learn to deal with folks who make those kind of comments to you.
+It is still unnerves you knowing how tenuous your career is sometimes.

-For most of us (I won’t say all because there seems to be some folks who are unfazed by this kind of comment) after a moment like that we would then go home and wonder, “What would happen if I got laid off?”.
-Luckily for me I have my growing Financial Blogging business (I really must learn what the correct font is for sarcasm), but aside from that what would I do?
+For most of us (I won’t say all because there seem to be some folks who are unfazed by this kind of comment) after a moment like that, we would then go home and wonder, “What would happen if I got laid off?”.
+Luckily for me, I have my growing Financial Blogging business.
+Aside from that what would I do?

 Are you ready?

 This is an area which you can ignore and hope you will be OK but it might be better to at least outline somewhere what exactly you would do.
 Here are some of the points that I have on my list (not all of them financial):